(All fields required)

 Our five current IONM faculty are supported by a large group of physicians on the neuro-anesthesia service.
 All IONM faculty have received fellowship level training in IONM.
 The Program Director is board certified by the American Board of Neurophysiological Monitoring and is one of two anesthesiologists in the U.S. holding this certification.

-The other members of the IONM team include a group of technologists who work closely with us to provide high-quality patient care at both CCHMC and UC.
+The other members of the IONM team include a group of technologists who work closely with us to provide high-quality patient care at both Cincinnati Children's and UC.
 These technologists are all CNIM certified and have extensive experience with complex cases.

 The goal of the Advanced Fellowship in Neuro-monitoring is to provide the didactic background and clinical experience required to function as an interpreting physician capable of providing IONM services.

 Advanced fellows may choose either a 6- or 12-month program.
 Fellows in the 6-month program will be expected to present a detailed case report, with an extensive bibliography to their academic committee.
 The fellow choosing the 12- month option will be expected to complete a research project in the field of IONM.

 Each fellow will be evaluated at regular intervals during the fellowship to assure that critical competencies are achieved and successful completion will be contingent on passing a comprehensive written examination at the end of the fellowship.

 Each fellow will have an academic committee that will meet with the fellow at regular intervals to assess progress and address concerns.

 The PNA-IONM fellowship curriculum is divided into 3 basic sections: Didactics, IONM practicum, and PNA practicum.
 These are not independent but run in parallel.